 Deliverables

 Draft methodology and the questionnaires shall be presented to the PMO a month after the issuance of the Notice to Proceed.
 Substantial comments, if there are any, from the national expert must be incorporated in the final draft.
-All communications and reporting must be in the English language.

 Draft survey reports shall be presented to the PMO three months after the start of the survey subject to final acceptance by the PMO.
+All communications and reporting must be in the Vietnamese and English languages.

 Qualification and Experience